-No landscape plan submitted as part of any resource consent application shall propose to permanently retain wilding trees (as listed as prohibited in rule 12.2.3.6.ii).
+No landscape plan submitted as part of any resource consent application shall propose to permanently retain wilding trees (as listed as a prohibited activity in Rule 12.2.3.6.ii).

 xvii Access (Hanley Downs area)

 Each unit shall have legal access to a formed road.